DOI-ONRR-IDS/Environment/README.md

 https://nodejs.org/en/download/current/

 Be sure to download a version >= 17.0.0.
 NPM will be installed with Node.
-You do **not** need to install Chocolatey, if it offers.
+You should install Chocolatey, if it offers.

 After installation, open a PowerShell or Terminal window and run:
 ```bash